18F/uswds-jekyll/README.md

 ```

 This scheme allows you to define navigational elements that can be shared by different components, such as the [header](#header) and [footer](#footer).
 See the documentation for those components for more info.

+If you are planning on using the [page side-navigation](#page-subnavigation) deeper than a single item, including a `name` key in the primary navigation that corresponds with the name of the subnav menu will allow the site to keep the primary navigation "active."

+Names are not necessary for external links, as they are not part of your main site.

 ### Page title